Johny Hendricks: Welterweight title bouts

 Having earned his title shot, Hendricks faced Georges St-Pierre on November 16, 2013, at UFC 167 for the UFC Welterweight Championship.
-He lost via controversial split decision, a loss that UFC president Dana White felt was unwarranted as he publicly stated he believed Hendricks won the fight.
+He lost via controversial split decision, a loss that UFC president Dana White felt was unwarranted as he publicly stated he believed Hendricks won the fight, though White later reportedly told St-Pierre that he had indeed won.
 In addition, the site MMADecisions.com reported that every one of the sixteen MMA media members whose scores they collect declared the fight a decision victory for Hendricks.
 Despite the controversy, the bout did earn him Fight of the Night honors in the UFC for the second time.

 On December 13, 2013, news came that Georges St-Pierre would be taking an indefinite break from MMA and vacating his belt.
 Following this report, Dana White announced that Hendricks would be facing Robbie Lawler on March 15, 2014, at UFC 171 for the vacant UFC Welterweight Championship.
 Hendricks won the back-and-forth fight via unanimous decision.
 The bout also earned him his third consecutive Fight of the Night bonus award.
 Hendricks underwent surgery to repair a torn bicep that he sustained prior to his fight with Lawler.
 He returned to training in May 2014.

 A rematch with Robbie Lawler took place at UFC 181 on December 6, 2014.
 After a strong start, Hendricks slowed in the later rounds and ultimately lost the fight and the title via split decision.